 Next, using your fingertips, rub cubes of chilled butter in the dry ingredients.
 You can always use a pastry blender to cut in the butter, but for me, fingers give the best returns.

 Work quickly so that the butter doesn’t melt.
 Why is that important?
 Because you want little pockets of butter in the scone dough.
-These pockets melt as the scones bake, creating openings, which makes the scone gorgeously cottony soft.
+These pockets melt as the scones bake, creating openings, that makes the scone gorgeously cottony soft.

 You’ll have a coarse meal-like mixture by now.
 Add milk to it.
-I used full fat coconut milk because I had some left in a can at home, but any would do.
+I used full-fat coconut milk because I had some left in a can at home, but any would do.
 Or even some cream.

 Add one finely chopped apple, some cranberries, and a fistful of walnuts to this mixture.
 I recommend getting your hands in there.
 They are the most reliable tools you have to create an excellent scone dough.

 Flour your prep area well and pat the dough on it to make a rough circle.
 Mine was about an inch thick and 8 inches in diameter.
 Cut the scones in the shape you prefer.
 Brush some coconut milk (or regular cream) on top.